MohsenSafari83/hands-on-in-Deep-Learning/Foundations/notebooks/README.md

 This section introduces the **fundamental concepts** behind Deep Learning — starting from the distinction between **Machine Learning (ML)** and **Deep Learning (DL)**, and progressing through **Artificial Neural Networks (ANNs)**, the **Perceptron**, and the **Multi-Layer Perceptron (MLP)**.

-It aims to provide both the **intuitive understanding** and **mathematical formulation** of how neural networks process and learn from data.

 ---

 ##  Topics Covered